chuyskywalker/jrm.cc/jrmcc/content/blog/vacuum-repair.md

 ![](/img/vacuum-repair/2021-03-31 17.53.30.jpg)

-This should give the vacuum several more years of life and I can likely just do this again and again till the motor gives out.
-Which is also probably even easier to replace.
+This should give the vacuum several more years of life and I can likely just do this again and again till the motor gives out -- which is also probably even easier to replace.